 The 2-year program begins in the summer and requires full-time enrollment, including the summers.
 All students must maintain a GPA of 3.0 or higher throughout the program.
-To be eligible for the national BOC examination, both the didactic and clinical components of the MSAT degree must be successfully completed.
+To be eligible for the national BOC examination, both the didactic and clinical components of the MSAT must be successfully completed.

 For more information regarding the MSAT, please contact Dr. Shane Stecyk.